RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-11_Reddit_comments.md

 https://old.reddit.com/r/NoFilterNews/comments/1o3ta38/gop_silent_as_mormon_church_gunman_identified_as/nixcde3/

 Charlie Kirk was a fiction storyteller, a creative mythology seller.
 Reddit adores fiction over nonfiction just like Charlie Kirl fans do.
 People do not see the 1-bit logic of left vs. right has avoided media ecology learning.
 Alternate realities, alternate universes, information warfare from Russia has exploited all this.
 Fiction vs. nonfiction needs to be self-aware in the society..
-Poeple addicted to fiction storytelling patterns do not realize they have avoided nonficiton learning - whcih they consider boring and unattractive. ... ... ...
+Poeple addicted to fiction storytelling patterns do not realize they have avoided nonficiton learning - whcih they consider boring and unattractive.
-"unable to distinguish between what feels good and what’s true, we slide, almost without noticing, back into superstition and darkness.
-The dumbing down of America is most evident in the slow decay of substantive content in the enormously influential media, the 30-second sound bites (now down to 10 seconds or less), lowest common denominator programming, credulous presentations on pseudoscience and superstition, but especially a kind of celebration of ignorance.
-As I write, the number-one videocassette rental in America is the movie Dumb and Dumber.
-“Beavis and Butthead” remain popular (and influential) with young TV viewers.
-The plain lesson is that study and learning—not just of science, but of anything—are avoidable, even undesirable.” ― Carl Sagan, The Demon-Haunted World: Science as a Candle in the Dark, 1995

 https://old.reddit.com/r/NoFilterNews/comments/1o3ta38/gop_silent_as_mormon_church_gunman_identified_as/nixbi6l/